 Let the mixture sit for 10 minutes, then wipe it off your skin.
 Wipe the area down with a cool washcloth.
 Apply more later if the itching persists.

 Of course, the best way to get rid of mosquito bite irritation is to avoid a bite altogether.
 Keep in mind that these insects are more active in the evening and at night.
-If you want to enjoy a summer evening outdoors but fear the petite blood-sucking bugs, cover your skin and stay away from standing water to reduce your exposure.
-If you are bit, quickly stop the swelling and itching with a safe, cost-efficient homemade remedy.
+If you want to enjoy a summer evening outdoors but fear the petite blood-sucking bugs, cover your skin and stay away from standing water to reduce your exposure, although now if you are bitten, you are armed with these safe and cost-efficient homemade remedies.

-If you have a mosquito bite and develop hives, difficulty breathing, or a swollen throat, contact a doctor immediately.
+Warning!
+If you have a bite and develop hives, difficulty breathing, or a swollen throat, contact a doctor immediately.